nineisten/DALI/README.md

 # How to install and run this template
-- THis template includes the ssr implementation of vite
+- This template includes the SSR implementation of Vite
-- Includes Vanilla TS & topped off with a healthy serving of HTMX
+- Includes Vanilla TS
+- Topped off with a healthy serving of HTMX
-- dependencies: Nodemon
+- current dependencies: Nodemon
+- to do:
+    - Add PG (w/drizzle)
+    - get

 **Feel Free to add to me!**